google/clusterfuzz/docs/reference/job_definition.md

   values used by ClusterFuzz.
 The same type of variable is available for the other sanitizers, i.e. **ADDITIONAL_MSAN_OPTIONS** or **ADDITIONAL_UBSAN_OPTIONS** (see an example below on this page).
+* **ISSUE_TRACKER**: flag for setting up an issue tracker. monrail and jira are available.
+		     (in local deployment flag must be set to test-project)

 ### LibFuzzer and AFL specific